 The bottom line is that criminals accept Bitcoin for the purchase of drugs, weapons and extortion payments.
-Like the legitimate world using BACS/CHAPS/CHIPS (electronic Bank payments), organised crime in the 21st Century benefits from an black money clearing system: Bitcoin.
-Cryptocurrency has a value because it can be used for buying drugs in large quantities across international borders far more conveniently that using a suitcase of dollar bills.
+Like the legitimate world using BACS/CHAPS/CHIPS (electronic Bank payments), organised crime in the 21st Century benefits from a black money clearing system: Bitcoin.
+Cryptocurrency has a value because it can be used for buying drugs in large quantities across international borders far more conveniently than using the old-school suitcase of dollar bills.
 No questions asked.
 If you want to buy narcotics, you need to buy Bitcoin to pay the dealers with.

-Like any currency with a floating exchange rate, the value of a Bitcoin should fluctuate based on the supply and demand of narcotics and other illegal goods and services it is needed to pay for.
-If the demand goes up and supply remains the same, the value of Bitcoin would rise as purchasers out-bid each other to secure supplies Bitcoin represents.
-I strongly suspect that knee-jerk (or just jerk) investors are seeing a rise and not looking too deeply at the tangible commodities backing it.
+Like any currency with a floating exchange rate, the value of a Bitcoin should fluctuate based on the supply and demand for the illegal goods and services it represents.
+If the demand goes up and supply remains the same, the value of Bitcoin would rise as purchasers out-bid each other to secure enough Bitcoin to pay their dealer.
+I strongly suspect that knee-jerk (or just jerk) investors are seeing a rise in cost, and not looking too deeply at the tangible commodities backing it.
 Or perhaps city speculators are not being greedy and stupid; perhaps they really do need Bitcoin to pay for their coke habits.

 So, as to whether I think Bitcoin is a good investment, they only answer is: “Yes – it’s can be just as profitable other parts of the drugs trade if you can get it right.”